 I try my best to maintain a minimalist wardrobe.
 I avoid duplicates, I make sure everything I buy is versatile, and I agonize over purchases to make sure that I'm buying what I really need, and not just something I want.
+This is key to becoming a minimalist.

 Due to this, I've managed to keep my wardrobe under control this past year, even though I've been making more money than ever before and my expenses have never been lower.